MediaWind/react_kiosk_engine/docs/jsonFormat.md

 ### homePage

 This is the UUID of the home page.
-It allows the possibility to easily go back to the home page of the flow.
+This is the start of your flow and allows the possibility to easily go back to the home page of the flow.

 ### navigateToHomePageAfter